 Employment and Anti-Discrimination Laws: An Introduction

-The Americans with Disabilities Act protects those individuals who have a long-term physical or mental impairment that substantially limits a life activity.
+The ADA protects those individuals who have a long-term physical or mental impairment that substantially limits a life activity.
 A "disability" under the ADA can include confinement to a wheelchair, vision and hearing problems, reliance on a cane or "walker," certain mental illnesses, and disorders of the muscular system.

-Under the ADA, an employer must provide reasonable accommodations for disabled individuals protected under the act, and may not:
+Under the ADA, an employer (with more than 15 employees) must provide reasonable accommodations for disabled individuals protected under the act, and may not:

 - Make employment decisions based on generalizations about the disability;